ReveredEye/DnDClassClassification/README.md

     2 - `airflow tasks test dnd_classification_RFModel hyperopt_experiment`
     3 - `airflow tasks test dnd_classification_RFModel register_model`

 To open mlflow run the command `mlflow ui --backend-store-uri sqlite:///mlflow.db`.
 Within there, the model to be deployed is `best-DnD-RFModel`.

+The Flask application to deploy the model is within `flask_app` directory, you can run the app manually using `gunicorn --bind=0.0.0.0:9696 app_predict:app` once you are inside the `flask_app` directory.